-Cut the ribs into sections of three ribs with a sharp knife to speed the cooking time with more surface area on the meat.
+Cut the ribs into sections of three with a sharp knife to speed the cooking time with more exposed surface area of the meat.

-Cover the Crock-Pot and turn it to the "High" setting.
-Cook the ribs for four hours, or until the meat falls off the bone.
+Cover the slow cooker and turn it to the "High" setting.
+Cook the ribs for three to four hours, or until the meat falls off the bone.

 Check the internal temperature in a thick area of one rib to verify it is 160 degrees Fahrenheit.

 Step 7: Remove and Enjoy!

 Remove the ribs to a platter.
 Make additional sauce to serve with the ribs.
 Enjoy!

 Read more: How to Freeze Baby Back Ribs After Cooking